stavrina/test-gh-deployment/handbook/_build/html/_sources/team_tutorials/how-to-install-jb.md

 8. Click `New` and type the path to your Anaconda3 installation directory, this is usually `C:\Users\<username>\Anaconda3`
    ```{image} ../images/how-to-install-jb/env-var-edit-path.jpg
    ```
-9. Click `Ok` to confirm the changes across all windows and you should be set!
+9. Click `OK` to confirm the changes across all windows and you should be set!

 ## Conda on Git Bash